Mango, my black mouth curr dog, has a staring problem.

 On the other hand, even if it’s a stare full of hope, love and adoration, after the initial amusement, it can get almost spooky, to the point you want to close the curtains and hide.

 Mango puts his paws up on the backyard window sill and stands there staring inside the house for what seems an eternity.
 At first, Nala, a big mastiff, will do the same, but she only looks over his shoulder for a minute before wandering off to bigger and better things.

-His constant stare weirded me out, like he was a serial killer was watching me eat cereal.
-And then it wore me down to the point I felt guilty, like I needed to go outside and pet him, or play fetch, take him for a walk, throw him a hunk of cheese — I don’t know, something!
+His constant stare weirded me out, like he was a serial killer watching me be a “cereal” killer.
+It wore me down to the point I felt guilty, like I needed to go outside and pet him, play fetch, take him for a walk, or throw him a hunk of cheese.
+I don’t know, something!

 On the other hand, because of my dog voice, Prince was jumping at my ankles wiggling and wagging from side to side about to wet himself.

 I went 0 for 2 in the batting order because I told Prince, in a dog-gone you, non-dog voice, “Go on, you bag of fleas!”